Calcrete Field Trip - Offramp

 Early work on old soils - Numerous researchers have described the ambiguous package of carbonate-cemented sediments sandwiched between the Ringold Fm and Missoula flood deposits, but few in detail.
 The Plio-Pleistocene interval has gone by various names, including "early Palouse soil", "pre-Missoula gravels", "Plio-Pliestocene unit", "stratified fines", and a "locally derived subunit" (Merriam and Buwalda, 1917; Bryan, 1927; Beck, 1936; Culver, 1937; Bretz and Horberg, 1949; Bretz et al., 1956; Newcomb, 1958; Brown, 1959, 1960, 1970; Tallman et al., 1979; DOE, 1988, Bjornstad 1990; Delaney et al., 1991; Lindsey et al., 1992; Lindsey et al, 1994; Slate, 1996, 2000; Lindsey et al., 2000; Wood et al., 2000; Wood et al., 2001).
 A notable early effort to map and characterize the unit was by Grolier and Bingham (1971, 1978).
 Since then, there has been considerable naming, renaming, lumping, and splitting of the deposits at the Hanford Site based on information from wet borehole cuttings (i.e., Bjornstad et al., 2010).

-A two-ledge exposure - The Offramp stop provides a good look at a "two-ledge" exposure, common in this area.
+A two-ledge exposure - The Offramp stop provides a good look at a "three-ledge" exposure.
+Two- and three-ledge exposures are common in this area.
 The carbonate ledges are traceable units, while the sediments they overprint change from place to place.

-Lower ledge - The lower calcrete ledge is developed in Savage Island lakebeds.
-Look close and you'll see the parent material.
-Does the red sediment on top look like flood sediment to you?
+Lower ledge - The lower calcrete ledge is developed in Savage Island lakebeds, at least in part.
+Look close and you'll see the parent material in the lower half.
+Does the red sediment on top look like flood sediment or loess to you?

 Stratigraphy - This is how I typically depict layering at calcrete-bearing outcrops.
 It works well enough.
 The amount of detail I show is appropriate for geology and geomorphic interpretation.
 Soil scientists might do it differently.
 Let them.
 The gains are minimal and their notation tends to be pretty abstract.
 Moving on.
 There are two important things to note at the Offramp site.
 1.)
 The upper ledge overlies and overprints silty sediment containing abundant cemented root casts and burrows of insects and rodents (i.e., all signs of biological colonization and land surface stability).
 Sand between the ledges is minimal and gravel absent.
 What's exposed here hardly resembles a flood deposit.
 These fine grained deposits, based mostly on their stratigraphic position, could be distal equivalents to coarser, more obvious flood deposits nearby.
 2.)
 The lower calcrete ledge is developed in Savage Island lakebeds.
 This parent material has a strong horizontal fabric and, though thoroughly cemented by CaCO3, bedding is still clearly visible in all but the upper 20cm of the ledge, which is a fully plugged, blocky calcrete.
 This overprinting demonstrates calcrete overprints the scaffolding provided by the parent sediment.
 Unlike loess, which can aggrade smoothly and drag the Bk horizon upward as the ground surface rises, these lake beds were deposited, beveled by erosion, then cemented.
 There was no upward aggradation coincident with cementation.
 The Bk horizon did not migrate upward.
 The carbonate front descended through the parent material.